hapax/hapax.github.io/assets/chandra.md

   M$), nothing can resist gravity, and it ineluctably collapses to form a black hole.

-White dwarfs are simpler, so we'll focus on these.
+We'll only be concerned with the first two endpoints here, and in particular white dwarfs, the simpler of the two.
-The core is electrically neutral, consisting of $N$ electrons and $N$ protons, the latter providing most of the star's mass.
+The core of a white dwarf is electrically neutral, consisting of $N$ electrons and $N$ protons.
+Since protons are much heavier than electrons, they provide most of the star's mass.
-As a result, electrostatic repulsion plays only a small role, and instead, the degeneracy pressure of the electrons dominates.
+Overall neutrality means that electrostatic repulsion plays a small role, and the degeneracy pressure of the electrons dominates.
-Assuming gravity is strong and the electrons are ultrarelativistic, the degeneracy pressure is
+Assuming gravity is strong and the electrons are ultrarelativistic, we might hope the degeneracy pressure is

 $$
 P_F \sim \hbar c\left(\frac{ N}{V}\right)^{4/3}
 $$

 where $V$ is the volume of the white dwarf.
-We figure out the maximum mass of a white dwarf in the next section by comparing this degeneracy pressure due to gravity.
-But our expression for $P_F$ is a bit suspicious.
+This expression is based two assumptions which don't seem to hold
-To get it, we made two assumptions: first, the gas is at zero temperature; second, the star is a periodic cube, rather than a sphere.
+here: the gas is at zero temperature, and contained in a three-dimensional donut.
-Let's see why these assumptions are reasonable:
+It turns out neither of these is a problem:
 - *Temperature.* We can approximate a Fermi gas as zero temperature provided $T$ is much smaller than the Fermi temperature, $T \ll T_F$.